mikesz88/bookstagram-front-end/README.md

 Login Screen To Do List:
-1. Finish the reset password modal
+1. Change the basic css to Styled Components in PasswordModal
-2. Change the basic css to Styled Components
+2. Redesign Register Screen (Working on Inputs next)
-3. Media Query the Bubbles
+3. Home Page Redesign
-4. Check one more time on the warning of forgot question and answer modal
+4. Code Clean Up

-Redesign Register Screen
+5. Check one more time on the warning of forgot question and answer modal

-Redesign Home Screen
+6. ReadMe Redo

-Code Clean Up
+7. Deploy backend and front end